What You Need To Know About College-Specific Essays: Advice From Admissions Officers

 We know that there are more than 100 reasons to choose Wellesley, but the “Wellesley 100” is a good place to start.
 Visit the Wellesley 100 and let us know, in two well-developed paragraphs, which two items most attract, inspire, or energize you and why.
 (PS: “Why” matters to us.)

 “Our Wellesley 100 supplemental question requires the applicant to significantly research our website,” said Cheng.
 “It’s a weed-out because the prompt is so unusual.
 Our site is pretty informal and cheeky so we expect less formality in students’ responses as well.”

 In addition to students saying why they like the college, admissions officers want to know what each student will bring to their campus.
-Along those lines, the University of Richmond admissions officers measure a “personal quality index.”
-This may include attributes such as inquisitive, arrogant, fragile, a giver, risk taker, academic, or creative.
+Along those lines, Gil Villaneuva and the University of Richmond admissions officers measure a “personal quality index.”
+This may include attributes such as curiosity, arrogance, fragility, a giver, risk taker, intellectual, or creative.

 Link Your Academic Interests To Your Experiences

 The take-away message: know yourself and what you want from college.
 If you are not sure about a major and are asked about academics, focus on the classic liberal arts and science curricula and be prepared to discuss what academic areas you want to explore in college and why.

 Start thinking about your supplemental questions early—the questions are usually available in August.
 Since admissions staff will review your responses carefully, your answers to these questions can significantly impact your admissions decision.